Energy Task Force (ETF)

-Chaired by the Associate Vice President for Facilities and coordinated by the Sustainability Institute at UNH and UNH Facilities, the ETF is the formal working group behind UNH’s broad Climate Education Initiative (CEI).
-Initially founded in 2005 to develop new ways to reduce energy consumption in response to fast-rising energy prices, the mission of the ETF soon broadened to serve in an advisory capacity to the UNH President and make recommendations on the full range of issues that relate to climate change and energy.
+Chaired by the Associate Vice President for Facilities and coordinated by the Sustainability Institute at UNH and UNH Facilities, the ETF began in 2005 to develop new ways to reduce energy consumption in response to fast-rising energy prices.
+The mission of the ETF soon broadened to serve in an advisory capacity to the UNH President and make recommendations on the full range of issues that relate to climate change and energy.

-These issues include everything from energy generation, demand management, and efficiency and conservation; to greenhouse gas mitigation policy and action; to participation in energy and carbon markets; to campus adaptation planning, to prepare for the increasingly-evident impacts of a changing climate; to curriculum, research and outreach opportunities related to climate and energy.
-The overarching goal is to guide the University toward a systematic and integrated energy policy that emphasizes health and integrity, climate protection, efficiency, cost-effectiveness and stability, fairness for all University constituents, and consistency with priorities set by the UNH Academic Plan and UNH Campus Master Plan.
+These issues include energy generation, demand management, and efficiency and conservation; to greenhouse gas mitigation policy and action; to participation in energy and carbon markets; to campus adaptation planning, to prepare for the increasingly-evident impacts of a changing climate; to curriculum, research and outreach opportunities related to climate and energy.
+The overarching goal is to guide UNH toward a systematic and integrated energy policy that emphasizes health and integrity, climate protection, efficiency, cost-effectiveness and stability, fairness for all University constituents, and consistency with priorities set by the UNH Strategic Plan and UNH Campus Master Plan.

 In particular, the ETF is charged with: